Curriculum Statement

 Do everything in love

 Guided by God’s love, our courage, compassion and advocacy inspire others nurturing, self-belief, resilience and confidence.
-Together, as one community and one family, we flourish academically, socially, morally and spiritually achieving our dreams and showing the world just who we are.
+Together, as one community and one family, we flourish socially, morally academically, and spiritually achieving our dreams and showing the world just who we are.

 The foundations: What are we trying to achieve?

-- 1) Loving others: Strong inspiring respectful relationships, community identity, character education, cultural capital, citizenship and advocacy
+1) Loving others: Strong inspiring respectful relationships, community identity, character education, cultural capital, citizenship and advocacy

-- 2) Loving ourselves and something greater: Healthy, resilient, confident, communicators and problem solvers who value self-improvement and have self-belief.
+2) Loving ourselves and something greater: Healthy, resilient, confident, communicators and problem solvers who value self-improvement and have self-belief.
 They develop morality through understanding of core Christian values and explore of belief and spirituality

 Curriculum Implementation (Pedagogy)